Fry sweet potatoes – simple recipe. Check out this super easy way to make sweet potato patties on your low carb diet.

 - Atkins bars/drinks

 You can see that most of the foods listed above are found in the produce section.
 Canned foods tend to have too much sodium.
-Therefore, I feel that it’s healthier to eat raw or frozen foods.
+Therefore, I feel that it’s healthier to eat fresh produce and organic foods.

 Benefits to Eating Sweet Potatoes